red5pro/streaming-ios/Readme.md

 |
 | **[Two Way](R5ProTestbed/Tests/TwoWay)**
 | *An example of simultaneously publishing while subscribing - allowing a conversation.
 Includes stream detection and auto-connection.*
+|
+| **[Shared Object](R5ProTestbed/Tests/SharedObject)** - For publishing and subscribing
+| *To run the test, you will need at least two devices running the "Shared Object" example.
+Start example on one device and then on another; same stream name.
+Type and exchange messages between devices.*

 ###[Subscribing](R5ProTestbed/Tests/Subscribe)